visionmedia/masteringnode/chapters/modules.md

 [CommonJS](http://commonjs.org) is a community driven effort to standardize packaging of JavaScript libraries, known as _modules_.
 Modules written which comply to this standard provide portability between other compliant frameworks such as narwhal, and in some cases even browsers.

-Although this is ideal, in practice modules are often not portable due to relying on apis that are currently only provided by, or are tailored to node specifically.
+Although this is ideal, in practice modules are often not portable due to relying on APIs that are currently only provided by, or are tailored to node specifically.
 As the framework matures, and additional standards emerge our modules will become more portable.

 ## Creating Modules